ChthonVII/UnicornOverlordTextFixes/README.md

 ### Help Wanted

-- Found another mistranslated skill description?
+- Found another mistranslation or typo?
 Please report it by replying to [this issue](https://github.com/ChthonVII/UnicornOverlordTextFixes/issues/1).
 - Do you speak fluent German, Spanish, French, or Italian?
 Do you know your way around a hex editor?
 Then please contribute fixes for those languages.
 See [HowToModUOText.md](HowToModUOText.md) in this repo for information on how to do that.
 - Are you able to unpack the PS4/5 edition of the game?
 Please drop me a line.
 I'd really like to make a 4K mod for Switch (and its emulators).